Cubicpath/HaloInfiniteGetter/README.md

 About:
 ---------------
-HaloInfiniteGetter is a GUI application written using [PySide6][PySide] that allows you to easily view data hosted on [HaloWaypoint] API endpoints.
+HaloInfiniteGetter is a GUI application written using [Qt for Python][PySide] that allows you to easily view data hosted on [HaloWaypoint] API endpoints.

 You can view both Image and Text output, with these results being cached in the user's `.cache/hi_data` directory,